 1928 Ethel Barrymore gets a theatre named for her, and it drives her to a convent—on stage, that is.
 The Kingdom of God, Gregorio Martinez Sierra's play, inaugurates the Ethel Barrymore Theatre in New York.
 Sister Gracia shuns her luxurious upbringing and the love of a young doctor to care for the abandoned.
-This production will be forced to close after three months when Barrymore is confined to her home with influenza.
+The production is forced to close after three months when Barrymore is confined to her home with influenza.

 1951 Laurence Olivier and Vivien Leigh play William Shakespeare's voluptuary tragic lovers in Antony and Cleopatra at the Ziegfeld Theatre.
 It stays for 66 performances, running in repertory with George Bernard Shaw's Caesar and Cleopatra.

-1981 Michael Bennett's Dreamgirls opens on this date.
-With book and lyrics by Tom Eyen and music by Henry Krieger, the production will serve as a star vehicle for Jennifer Holliday, whose legendary performance of Effie won her a Tony Award.
+1981 Michael Bennett's Dreamgirls opens at the Imperial Theatre.
+With book and lyrics by Tom Eyen and music by Henry Krieger, the production serves as a star vehicle for Jennifer Holliday, whose legendary performance of Effie wins her a Tony Award.
 The musical runs more than 1,500 performances.

 2005 New York transit workers begin a three-day strike, shutting down subways and buses—but not theatres—at the height of the holiday rush.
 The shows go on, with many Broadway actors seen walking or roller-blading to work.